HS-IRBs News - September 2010

 Research groups wanting a more detailed introduction to ARROW may request a small-group demonstration.
 NOTE: Very few slots remain for demonstrations in October and slots in November are limited, so please submit your request soon.
 Requests for demonstrations should be emailed to email@example.com.

 Questions about Going Live with ARROW?

-For more information on what going live with ARROW means, please see the Document 17172 is unavailable at this time. .
+For more information on what going live with ARROW means, please see the [Link for document 17172 is unavailable at this time.] .
 For more information about ARROW – including brief training videos as well as FAQs – check out Health Sciences IRBs ARROW Help of the HS-IRBs website.

 Tips for Current ARROW Users

 - Close Studies When Possible: Before completing a continuing review and legacy application for a study migrated in to ARROW, please review the study to determine whether it can be closed.
 Creating and reviewing legacy applications takes a lot of effort on the part of study teams and IRB staff alike, so closing studies when possible will reduce everyone’s workload.
 For guidance on when a study can be closed, see the HS-IRBs Protocol Closure Guidance and call us if you have questions.
 NOTE: For studies already migrated in to ARROW, closure reports will need to be submitted in both paper and electronically.